My Current Kit

 Sony PCM-D100.
 This is my “portable” recorder for using with PIP mics, as it has no XLR ports.
 It has good on-board mics, good pre-amps for external mics, and long battery life (I can easily record overnight with it).
 Discontinued.

 Tascam DR-100 mkIII.
 It is similar in size to the Sony D100, but a bit heavier and comes with XLR inputs, in addition to a 3.5 mm jack and onboard mics.
 It comes with a rechargeable battery plus a battery compartment for an additional 2 AA batteries.
 These together don’t provide quite enough power for an overnight recording session with external mics attached to the recorder.
 It can also be powered from USB, and I’ve found that a small 5200 mA cell phone charger can power it for at least 12 hours.
-The preamps are almost as quite as those on the Sony D100, but the build quality is substantially less.
-Unfortunately, like the Sonys, its been discontinued.
+The preamps are almost as quiet as those on the Sony D100, but the build quality is substantially less.
+Unfortunately, like the Sonys, it’s been discontinued.

 Zoom F3.
-This recorder has become very popular among filed recordists.
+This recorder has become very popular among field recordists.
 Although a little tricky to set up, once set, it’s very easy to deploy and use in the field.
 It has nice quiet preamps and seems to be built very well.
 It only powers XLR mics (no PIP).
 I use it with an Anker 20000w power brick, which lasts overnight with no problem.

 Tascam DR05x.
 This is my most portable recorder.
 It’s a bit noisy, but easy to deploy in noisier areas, and works great for a “tree ears” set up.
 The batteries easily last overnight.